caxanga334/NavBot/docs/WEAPONINFO_CONFIG.md

 This means on games like Team Fortress 2, you can have unique settings for weapons that share the same classname but not economy index like the stock Rocket Launcher and The Liberty Launcher.

 When searching for weapon information, economy index is searched first, then classname.

+## Weapon Types

+Weapon types provides a basic type based identification of weapons for bots.
+List of valid weapon types:

+* not_useable_weapon : This weapon should not be used (replaces negative priority values).
+* combat_weapon : The default type if not specified in the config file, a weapon that can be used to shoot at enemies.
+* buff_item : This weapon provides a buff to the user (IE: TF2's crit a cola, soldier's banner).
+* defensive_buff_item : This weapon provides a defensive buff to the user.
+(IE: TF2's bonk).
+* heal_item : This weapon can heal the user.
+* medical_weapon : This weapon can heal others.
+(IE: TF2's medigun).
+* mobility_tool : This weapon provides additional mobility to the user.
+(IE: TF2's grappling hook).
+* combat_grenade : A grenade used to deal damage to enemies.
+* support_grenade : An utility grenade (IE: smoke, flashbangs).

 ## variantof